Low-angle shot of electricity poles and wires against a clear blue sky.

 Understanding No Go Zones for Scaffolding in Victoria

 When it comes to working near powerlines, safety isn’t optional—it’s essential.
 In Victoria, No Go Zones are designated safety boundaries created to prevent accidents and fatalities involving overhead powerlines.
 For scaffolders, builders, and site managers, understanding these zones is not just about compliance—it’s about being safe.
+It is also crucial to deliver safe scaffolding solutions that comply with all regulations and industry standards.

-What Are No Go Zones?
+What Are No Go Zones on Construction Sites?

 No Go Zones are safety areas defined by Energy Safe Victoria (ESV) to mitigate the risk of electrical accidents around powerlines.
 These zones set strict minimum distances where no work or scaffolding can take place without formal approval.
 They apply to all kinds of worksites, from construction to agriculture, and are especially relevant in urban settings with dense infrastructure.